trisulnsm/dinodoc/trisuldocs/docs/ug/resources/dns.md

 # DNS Resources
 <span class="badge badge--primary">PCAP Mode Only</span>

+## Overview

+DNS Resources resolves domain names into their corresponding IP addresses from DNS records.
+Doing so, you obtain the information on actual Domain name, Resource type, IP addresses, and other DNS records.
+This helps network forensics by providing detailed information about network activity.
+Example: example.com → 192.0.2.1

 Trisul extracts domain names from *DNS Question and Answer records* on the network.
 Even hosts that do not receive a reply or those in the ‘additional records’ section are pulled out.